LogtalkDotOrg/logtalk-for-vscode/tests/file-rename-test/IMPLEMENTATION.md

      - **`workspace.onDidRenameFiles`**: Cleanup after rename
        - Called after the rename is completed
        - Cleans up diagnostics for the old file path
+     - **`workspace.onWillDeleteFiles`**: Provides deletion preview
+       - Called before the deletion happens
+       - Returns a `WorkspaceEdit` with all propagation changes (removed references)
+       - VS Code includes these changes in the deletion preview dialog
+       - User can review and confirm or cancel all changes
+     - **`workspace.onDidDeleteFiles`**: Cleanup after deletion
+       - Called after the deletion is completed
+       - Cleans up diagnostics for the deleted file

 ### Supported Reference Formats